Freshman Direct Admission

 Directly admitted students also have the opportunity to participate in the Adventure WV: College of Media program, a unique orientation program offered through a partnership between the WVU Adventure WV program and the College of Media.

-Freshmen who do not meet direct admission criteria but meet WVU undergraduate admission requirements will be admitted through WVU’s University College as a Undergraduate Studies-Media major.
+Freshmen who do not meet direct admission criteria but meet WVU undergraduate admission requirements will be admitted through WVU’s Center for Learning, Advising and Student Success as an Undergraduate Studies-Media major.
 Students may declare a Journalism or Strategic Communications major once they have earned a cumulative GPA of 2.5 at WVU.
-Or, once a student has a 2.0 cumulative GPA at WVU, they may enroll in JRL 215.
+Or, once a student has a 2.0 cumulative GPA at WVU, they may enroll in JRL 215, space permitting.
 If the student earns a “C” or better in that course, they may then declare a major in Journalism or Strategic Communications.

 For more information on freshman admission, please contact: